openvswitch/ovs/Documentation/internals/contributing/backporting-patches.rst

 -------------------------------

-Patches which are fixing bugs should be considered for backporting from `master` to release branches.
-Open vSwitch contributors submit their patches targeted to the `master` branch, using the ``Fixes`` tag described in :doc:`submitting-patches`.
-The maintainer first applies the patch to `master`, then backports the patch to each older affected tree, as far back as it goes or at least to all currently supported branches.
+Patches which are fixing bugs should be considered for backporting from `main` to release branches.
+Open vSwitch contributors submit their patches targeted to the `main` branch, using the ``Fixes`` tag described in :doc:`submitting-patches`.
+The maintainer first applies the patch to `main`, then backports the patch to each older affected tree, as far back as it goes or at least to all currently supported branches.
 This is usually each branch back to the oldest maintained LTS release branch or the last 4 release branches if the oldest LTS is newer.

-If the fix only affects a particular branch and not `master`, contributors should submit the change with the target branch listed in the subject line of the patch.
+If the fix only affects a particular branch and not `main`, contributors should submit the change with the target branch listed in the subject line of the patch.
 Contributors should list all versions that the bug affects.
 The ``git format-patch`` argument ``--subject-prefix`` may be used when posting the